FAQ

 -

-- The grass between the fence and the street.
+- The grass between the fence and the street for the length of the resident's property line.

 - Mailbox areas - if a mailbox is on the side of a resident's house, they are responsible for maintaining the area around it.